falarica/presto-gateway/README.md

 # Presto Gateway
-Presto Gateway is a Policy based query router for **PrestoDB/PrestoSQL** query.
+Presto Gateway is a Policy based query router for **PrestoDB/PrestoSQL** cluster.
 It sits in front of multiple or single presto clusters and becomes the interface for users.
 It can be used as a Load Balancer, to achieve high availability as well as a proxy.
 Its support for secure Presto clusters as well as user authentication and transactions makes it fit for Production environment.